Baden Powell (malacologist): Career

 From 1916 until 1929, Powell was the honorary conchologist at the Auckland War Memorial Museum.
 Powell started writing scientific papers on mollusca in 1921, and became one of the few experts in New Zealand shellfish.
 From 1926 to 1938, Powell undertook comprehensive surveys of the Waitematā and Manukau harbours.

 He was appointed to the Auckland War Memorial Museum as palaeontologist and conchologist in 1929, working on some lesser-known mollusc families.
 He also studied New Zealand's big land snails, the Paryphanta, and the Placostylus flax snails.
 In 1931, Powell founded the Auckland Shell Club, also known as the Conchology Section of the Auckland Museum Institute.
 From 1932 Powell participated in dredging expeditions on the British research ship Discovery II exploring coastal Northland and discovering large numbers of new species.
 Other field trips from the 1930s to 1960 took him to Stewart Island, the Chatham Islands, the Kermadec Islands and the Antarctica and Subantarctic region, resulting in many important papers.

 In 1936, Powell was appointed as the assistant director of Auckland War Memorial Museum, a position he held until he retired in 1968.
 In 1947, Powell published the book Native Animals of New Zealand, a best-selling handbook of native fauna of the country.
 Powell was a fellow of the Royal Society of New Zealand from 1940 and was the recipient of the Hector Memorial Medal and Prize in 1947.
 He also received an honorary DSc in 1956 from the University of New Zealand and was appointed a Commander of the Order of the British Empire, for services to marine science, in the 1981 New Year Honours.

 Powell died on 1 July 1987 in Auckland.

 Personal life

 Powell married Isabel Essie Gittos on 19 December 1928, at Devonport in Auckland.
 They had a son.
 Gittos died in 1976.
-Two years later, he married Ida Madoline Worthy (née Hayes) at Whangarei.
+Two years later, he married Ida Madoline Worthy (née Hayes) at Whangārei.